 - Remain positive.
 Do not tell yourself, "I'm going to fail this test and my college career is over!"
 Relax.
 Instead, remember, "All I can do is my best and my best is all I can do."

 If you or someone you know is experiencing the symptoms of test anxiety, get the help that is available at the University.
-Contact Counseling and Career Services at 256-782-5475 and schedule an appointment to talk with a counselor for more information.
+Contact Counseling Services at 256-782-5475 and schedule an appointment to talk with a counselor for more information.

 Courtesy of Mississippi State University